Dental Implants in Midtown Manhattan

 - Read our dental implant patient testimonials »

-Implants Act Like Natural Teeth
+Implants Act Like Natural Teethth

 Dental implants are more easily placed when teeth are first extracted because bone replacement becomes more complex as time passes.
 The great news?
 Implants act just like your natural teeth.
 They safeguard and preserve your bone structure, oral health, and appearance.
 Your dentist and the implant surgeon will provide you with options so that you can make the most informed decision concerning tooth replacement.